iLearn-Lab/NeurIPS25-VTFSL/README.md

 3. Expected Results
 You should observe performance consistent with the results reported in our paper.
 If results slightly vary, it may be due to sampling randomness; we recommend running with a fixed seed or averaging over multiple runs.

+# Coming Soon
+We are actively working on releasing **more pretrained weights** across additional datasets (e.g., tieredImageNet, CUB, FC100), as well as the **generated class descriptions and synthetic images** used in VT-FSL.
+These resources will be made publicly available to further support reproducibility and research on multimodal few-shot learning.
+Stay tuned for updates!